Mattemyo/complete-web-developer-in-2018/NOTES.md

 * Robohash - get random pictures of robots

 * STATE - describes the current state of the app, mutuable.
-Is declared in the constructor function
+Is declared in the constructor function.
+Describes app.
+Typical for 'smart' components

 * PROPS - properties, immutable.
 Child element receives parent's state, becomes a property

+* Life cycle methods - Mounting (when app starts), Updating (when something changes), Unmounting(remove component from page)

+* Children - wrap jsx element around another one